Vehicle title: United States

+United Kingdom

-In the United Kingdom, there is not an equivalent of a vehicle title.
-Instead, there is a document known as the 'vehicle registration document', and is issued by the Driver and Vehicle Licensing Agency (DVLA).
+In the United Kingdom, vehicle titles are not used; instead, there is a document of equivalent function known as the vehicle registration document, and it is issued by the Driver and Vehicle Licensing Agency (DVLA).
 The current version has the reference number V5C.
-Prior to computerisation, the title document was the 'log book', and this term is sometimes still used to describe the V5C.
+Prior to computerisation, the title document was called the 'log book', and this term is sometimes still used to describe the V5C.

 The V5 document records who the Registered Keeper of the vehicle is; it does not establish legal ownership of the vehicle.
 These documents used to be blue on the front.
 However, they were changed to red in 2010/11 after approximately 2.2 million blank blue V5 documents were stolen, allowing thieves to clone stolen vehicles much more easily.

 Car title loans

 Vehicle titles are also used for car title loans, in which a car owner gives the vehicle lender their vehicle title as collateral in exchange for a loan.
 In addition to the vehicle title, lenders often also require the borrower to provide a set of keys for the car and/or purchase a roadside service plan.
 Car title loans frequently involve high interest rates, a short time to repay the loan (often 30 days), and a loan amount less than the car's monetary worth.
 The borrower also risks losing the car to the lender if the loan is not paid back.
-These type of loans are marketed as small emergency loans.
+These types of loans are marketed as small emergency loans.